ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 | `-c` | Archiving with compression |
 | `-x` | Unarchiving |

-I> Always follow the [POSIX agreement](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) and its [GNU extension](https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html) when choosing scripts' options and parameters format.
+I> Always follow the [POSIX agreement](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) and its [GNU extension](https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html) when choosing options and parameters format for your scripts.
+Then users can learn them faster.

-You can check the script option in the `if` statement.
-Listing 3-12 shows an example of doing that.
+You can check the script option using the `if` statement.
+Listing 3-12 shows how this solution looks like.

 {caption: "Listing 3-12.
 The script for archiving documents", line-numbers: true, format: Bash}
 ![`archiving.sh`](code/BashScripting/archiving.sh)

 The `$1` position parameter keeps the script option.
-We write it to the `operation` variable for convenience.
-Then depending on this variable, we choose parameters for the `bsdtar` call.
-The `if` statement with two `elif` blocks checks the `operation` value.
+It is always better to store it in a well-named variable.
+It is the `operation` variable in our example.
+Depending on its value, the `if` statement chooses parameters for the `bsdtar` call.

-Now we replace the `if` statement with the `case` one.
+Now let's replace the `if` statement with the `case` one.
 Listing 3-13 shows the result.

 {caption: "Listing 3-13.
 The script for archiving documents", line-numbers: true, format: Bash}
 ![`archiving-case.sh`](code/BashScripting/archiving-case.sh)

-Let's call our script `archiving-case.sh`.
-Then we can launch it in one of the following ways:
+Suppose that you saved the script in the `archiving-case.sh` file.
+Now you can call it in one of the following ways:
 {line-numbers: true, format: Bash}
 ```
 ./archiving-case.sh -a